-Establishes college, un establishes goals for the curriculum that are consistent with the philosophy and mission of the college, university and profession
+CC Establishes goals for the curriculum that are consistent with the philosophy and mission of the college, university and profession

-- Keeps informed of requirements and standards for licensure, recertification, authorization and accreditation - Integrates ethical and professional principles of nursing practice - Assigns, schedules, and coordinates faculty responsibility for teaching academic courses where applicable - Conducts regular review of the curriculum with the faculty to assure its quality, institute changes as needed, and ensure that it meets accreditation requirements - Teaches didactic courses - In accordance with department, college, and university policies and procedures, establishes criteria for admissions, academic progress, and graduation, as follows: - o Oversees the process of student recruitment and selection - Ensures that students are informed of and comply with Department, College, and University policies. - o Maintains knowledge of students' progress and performance - o Counsels students regarding clinical and academic performance - Assigns and coordinates faculty responsibility for student advising - Makes recommendations when students experience difficulty in academic or professional development. - Ensures that students receive due process as needed - Directs core and adjunct program faculty and staff where applicable - Collaborates in the process of program faculty recruitment, appointment, and retention - Provides orientation for core and adjunct program faculty where applicable - Provides support and guidance for faculty professional development - Collaborates with program faculty in the development of annual workload, career development plans and evaluation of core faculty - Collaborates in the direction and evaluation of program staff - Participates on University, College, Department, Division and other committees as required - Collaborates with the College of Health Professions Office of Student Services and Student Life (SSSL) and the AFN Admissions Director to recruit and retain a student body that reflects diversity, excellence, and a commitment to nurse anesthesia practice - Communicates and liaises with internal and external stakeholder groups to include but not limited to: - o clinical sites - o alumni - employers (current and potential) - o professional associations - o national and state credentialing, accrediting, and licensing agencies - o future program applicants - o donors (current and potential)
+- Keeps informed of requirements and standards for licensure, certification, authorization and accreditation - Integrates ethical and professional principles of nursing practice - Assigns, schedules, and coordinates faculty responsibility for teaching academic courses where applicable - Conducts regular review of the curriculum with the faculty to assure its quality, institute changes as needed, and ensure that it meets accreditation requirements - Teaches didactic courses - In accordance with department, college, and university policies and procedures, establishes criteria for admissions, academic progress, and graduation, as follows: - Oversees the process of student recruitment and selection - Ensures that students are informed of and comply with Department, College, and University policies. - Maintains knowledge of students' progress and performance - Counsels students regarding clinical and academic performance - Assigns and coordinates faculty responsibility for student advising - Makes recommendations when students experience difficulty in academic or professional development. - Ensures that students receive due process as needed - Directs core and adjunct program faculty and staff where applicable - Collaborates in the process of program faculty recruitment, appointment, and retention - Provides orientation for core and adjunct program faculty where applicable - Provides support and guidance for faculty professional development - Collaborates with program faculty in the development of annual workload, career development plans and evaluation of core faculty - Collaborates in the direction and evaluation of program staff - Participates on University, College, Department, Division and other committees as required - Collaborates with the College of Health Professions Office of Student Services and Student Life (SSSL) and the AFN Admissions Director to recruit and retain a student body that reflects diversity, excellence, and a commitment to nurse anesthesia practice - Communicates and liaises with internal and external stakeholder groups to include but not limited to: - o clinical sites - o alumni - o employers (current and potential) - o professional associations - o national and state credentialing, accrediting, and licensing agencies - o future program applicants - donors (current and potential)

-Assistant Program Administrator/Clinical Director
+Assistant Program Administrator

-- The Assistant Program Administrator is responsible for the day-to-day operation of the Division in the absence of the Program Administrator. - The Assistant Program Administrator directly reports to the Program Administrator. - The Assistant Program Administrator functions as the clinical director responsible for overall coordination all student activities in the clinical area.
+- The Assistant Program Administrator is responsible for the day-to-day operation of the Division in the absence of the Program Administrator. - The Assistant Program Administrator directly reports to the Program Administrator.

-- be a graduate of an accredited school of nursing; - be a graduate of an accredited program of nurse anesthesia; - hold a doctoral degree - have a minimum of 3 years' experience in administrative, clinical, and/or didactic activities; - possess appropriate credentials/licensure that allow for clinical practice in South Carolina; - maintain recertification through the National Board of Certification and Recertification of Nurse Anesthetists; - have current and appropriate preparation in the area of curriculum instruction, and testing and evaluation; - demonstrate knowledge of principles and theory of anesthesia equipment, techniques, procedures; - demonstrate professional development by maintaining professional recertification and membership in the American Association of Nurse Anesthetists.
+- be a graduate of an accredited school of nursing; - be a graduate of an accredited program of nurse anesthesia; - hold a doctoral degree - have a minimum of 3 years' experience in administrative, clinical, and/or didactic activities; - possess appropriate credentials/licensure that allow for clinical practice in South Carolina; - maintain certification through the National Board of Certification and Recertification of Nurse Anesthetists; - have current and appropriate preparation in the area of curriculum instruction, and testing and evaluation; - demonstrate knowledge of principles and theory of anesthesia equipment, techniques, procedures; - demonstrate professional development by maintaining professional certification and membership in the American Association of Nurse Anesthetists.

-- Demonstrates the knowledge, ability, and academic preparation to assume the duties of the Program Administrator, if necessary - Demonstrates the knowledge and ability to coordinate all aspects of the program, academic and clinical ensuring that the process is in compliance with the COA Educational Standards and Guidelines as necessary - Teaches didactic courses - Participates on University, College, and/or Division committees - Collaborates with the Program Administrator in the development of annual workload, career development plans and evaluation of core faculty - Responsible for planning and coordinating clinical affiliations, to include: - Maintaining clinical records - o Ensuring that students are evaluated in the clinical area - Scheduling clinical rotations to ensure that students meet graduation and National Certification Exam requirements - o Collaborating with clinical coordinators to provide excellence in clinical instruction - Acting as an intermediary between students and other hospital personnel, including clinical instructors - Collaborating with the Clinical Education team leader and staff in ensuring clinical rotation compliance and requirements. - Collaborating with the Clinical Education staff in maintaining clinical contracts
+- Demonstrates the knowledge, ability, and academic preparation to assume the duties of the Program Administrator, if necessary - Demonstrates the knowledge and ability to coordinate all aspects of the program, academic and clinical ensuring that the process is in compliance with the COA Educational Standards and Guidelines as necessary - Teaches didactic courses - Participates on University, College, and/or Division committees - Collaborates with the Program Administrator in the development of annual workload, career development plans and evaluation of core faculty